Nguyễn Cao Kỳ: 1965–67

 On 19 June 1965 Kỳ was appointed prime minister by a special joint meeting of military leaders following the voluntary resignation of civilian president Phan Khắc Sửu and Prime Minister Phan Huy Quát, who had been installed by the military.
-South Vietnam's system of government shifted to that of a strong prime minister, with General Nguyễn Văn Thiệu becoming a figurehead president.
+South Vietnam's system of government shifted to that of a strong prime minister, with Thiệu becoming a figurehead president.
 Kỳ ended the cycle of coups that plagued South Vietnam following the overthrow of Diệm.
 Kỳ and Thiệu's military junta decided to inaugurate their rule by holding a "no breathing week".
 They imposed censorship, closed many newspapers that published material deemed unacceptable, and suspended civil liberties.
 They then sidelined the civilian politicians to a "village of old trees" to "conduct seminars and draw up plans and programs in support of government policy".
 They decided to ignore religious and other opposition groups "with the stipulation that troublemakers will be shot."
 The generals began to mobilize the populace into paramilitary organizations.
 After one month, Quang began to call for the removal of Thiệu because he was a member of Diệm's Catholic Cần Lao party, decrying Thiệu "fascistic tendencies", and claiming Cần Lao members were undermining Kỳ.

-In February 1966, Kỳ attended the Honolulu summit where his talks with President Johnson persuaded him that he now assert his authority as he believed he had the backing of the United States.
+In February 1966, Kỳ attended the Honolulu summit where his talks with President Lyndon Johnson persuaded him that he now assert his authority as he believed he had the backing of the United States.
 After the overthrow of Khánh, South Vietnam had devolved into an alliance of warlords, becoming almost a feudal state with each corps commander ruling his area as a warlord, keeping most of the tax money for themselves and sending the rest to the government in Saigon.
-Knowing that the United States wanted political stability in South Vietnam, initially Kỳ was willing to accept this arrangement, but after hearing Johnson's praise him as a strong leader at the Honolulu summit, he became convinced that the United States would back him if he asserted his authority against the corps commanders-cum-warlords.
-In particular, Kỳ wanted to bring down General Thi, who ruled central South Vietnam as his own fiefdom.
+Knowing that the United States wanted political stability in South Vietnam, initially Kỳ was willing to accept this arrangement, but after hearing Johnson praise him as a strong leader at the Honolulu summit, he became convinced that the United States would back him if he asserted his authority against the corps commanders-cum-warlords.
+In particular, Kỳ wanted to bring down Thi, who ruled central South Vietnam as his own fiefdom.

 According to Alfred W. McCoy, Kỳ was the head of one of the three major South Vietnamese narcotics rings during this period, which also involved his sister and loyal military officers.
 McCoy States that this organization used the South Vietnamese Air Force to smuggle opium from Laos for Saigon's opium-smoking dens through South Vietnamese Customs.
 McCoy states that Kỳ's organization also controlled the Saigon port authority and taxed Corsican opium exports to Europe and Chinese opium and morphine shipments to Hong Kong.